Battle of Stamford Bridge: Battle

 This delay had allowed the bulk of the Norse army to form a shieldwall to face the English attack.
 Harold's army poured across the bridge, forming a line just short of the Norse army, locked shields and charged.
 The battle went far beyond the bridge itself, and although it raged for hours, the Norse army's decision to leave their armour behind left them at a distinct disadvantage.
 Eventually, the Norse army began to fragment and fracture, allowing the English troops to force their way in and break up the Scandinavians' shield wall.
 Completely outflanked, and with Hardrada killed with an arrow to his windpipe and Tostig slain, the Norwegian army disintegrated and was virtually annihilated.

-In the later stages of the battle, the Norwegians were reinforced by troops who had been guarding the ships at Riccall, led by Eystein Orre, Hardrada's prospective son-in-law.
+In the later stages of the battle, the Norwegians were reinforced by troops who had been guarding the ships at Riccall some 25 km away, led by Eystein Orre, Hardrada's prospective son-in-law.
 Some of his men were said to have collapsed and died of exhaustion upon reaching the battlefield.
 The remainder were fully armed for battle.
 Their counter-attack, described in the Norwegian tradition as "Orre's Storm", briefly checked the English advance, but was soon overwhelmed and Orre was slain.
 The Norwegian army were routed.
 As given in the Chronicles, pursued by the English army, some of the fleeing Norsemen drowned whilst crossing rivers.

 So many died in an area so small that the field was said to have been still whitened with bleached bones 50 years after the battle.